webgpu/webgpufundamentals/webgpu/lessons/webgpu-picking.md

    pixels since in the end we're only reading a single pixel anyway.

-2. Use frustum culling or other "potential visible set"
+2. Use frustum culling or other "potential visible set" culling

    If you can easily determine if an object is definitely not in front of the camera then you can skip asking the GPU to look at all of that object's triangles.